Profile

 4. 4

-In a casserole, warm half a glass of extra virgin olive oil and gently soften the chopped onion and garlic.
+In a casserole dish, warm half a glass of extra virgin olive oil and gently soften the chopped onion and garlic.

 5. 5

-Once golden, add the chopped tomatoes and finely chopped parsley, letting the flavours meld.
+Once golden, add the chopped tomatoes and chopped parsley, letting the flavours meld.

 6. 6

-Stir in the potatoes cut into chunks, sauté briefly, then add a glass of water and cook for 10 minutes.
+Add the potatoes cut into chunks, sauté them briefly, then pour in a glass of water and cook for 10 minutes.

 7. 7

-Add the snails to the sauce, mix well, and season with salt and pepper.
+Stir in the snails, mix well, and season with salt and pepper.

 8. 8